zabracks/SmartThings_Hub-Based_TP-Link-Plugs-Switches-Bulbs/README.md

 -  Upgrade:  'Update from earlier versions.txt' in folder 'Documentation'.

 # Files:
 Top Level.
 Contains the 'TP-LinkServer_v3.js' and windows 'TP-LinkServer_v3.bat' files for the bridge installation.
-Additionally, the file 'TP-LinkServer_oldNode.js' is included for android and Fire Tablet installation.

 DeviceHandlers.
 All SmartThings device handlers.
 Names are clear as to device applicability.